 Horizon CDT Videos:

 Below: Our short video about the EPSRC Horizon Centre for Doctoral Training in My Life in Data and the unique benefits and opportunities this offers for CDT students, industry partners and society (produced in June 2016).

-Computerphile is a YouTube channel about computers and computer related stuff.
-The channel has nearly 800,000 subscribers and some of our CDT students have produced short films about their research for this channel.
+Some of the Horizon CDT students have produced short films about their research for this channel.
 Please visit our Computerphile videos page to view these 10 videos which have achieved almost 850,000 views collectively.

-Below: Panos Koutsouras (2013 cohort) Minecraft video 1 & Minecraft video 2 addressing the structure of Minecraft’s creative industry
+Below: Dr Panos Koutsouras (2013 alumnus): Two Minecraft videos that address the structure of Minecraft’s creative industry.

-Below: Richard Ramchurn (2015 cohort) official trailer of his second interactive brain controlled film ‘The Moment’ (2018).
+Below: Richard Ramchurn (2015 cohort): The official trailer of his second interactive brain controlled film ‘The Moment’ (2018).